XYNUniversity/About/README.md

 ## About

 XYN University is a virtual university named after "小药娘" (Xiao Yao Niang).
-The main subject in this school is "雌堕" (Ci Duo).
+The main subject in this school is "雌堕" (mesuochi).
 This school aims at turning xyn into a mature yn.

 ## Apply